'Zombies' stagger out of Auckland CBD building after gas leak

-Nine people have been taken to hospital and 50 more are being assessed after a gas leak at a building in downtown Auckland.
+Twelve people were taken to hospital and 100 more needed health checks after a mystery chemical substance caused vomiting and chest pains in a building in downtown Auckland.

 People staggered out of the building like "zombies" as occupants were being evacuated and it was frightening to watch, a witness said.

-Nine patients have been taken to Auckland Hospital in a stable condition - some were vomiting and complaining of chest pains.
+A total of 12 patients were to Auckland Hospital - some were vomiting and complaining of chest pains.

-Fifty more people needed to be assessed and a triage area has been set up outside the Augusta House building at 19 Victoria Street West.
+A total of 100 people building occupants needed to be assessed at a triage area outside the Augusta House building at 19 Victoria Street West.

 Qantas said several people had become unwell after fumes became apparent in its office at about 9am.